 - More and better work created and shared by disabled artists

 - Three disabled artists have increased skills and confidence to take careers forward

-To maximise our outcomes and to support unsuccessful applicants who showed strong potential and/or specific skills development needs we will aim to open up workshops within the skills development phase.
+To maximise our outcomes and to support unsuccessful applicants who showed strong potential and/or specific skills development needs we opened up workshops within the skills development phase.